 - Attachments – special post that holds information about files uploaded through the Media upload system

-- Revisions – used to hold draft posts as well as any past revisions of existing posts or pages (on heavy blog sites, I use the Revision Control plugin to keep the database smaller for better performance)
+- Revisions – used to keep draft posts as well as any past revisions of existing posts or pages (on heavy blog sites, I use the WP Optimize plugin to keep the database smaller for better performance)

 - Nav Menus – holds information about a single item in the Navigation Menu system

 Although most users of WordPress may never recognize the last three as post types, they are used by the system to manage the organization of your content.